 Resistance Tutorial Includes:

-Resistivity is a measure of the resistance of a given size of a specific material to electrical conduction.
+Resistivity is a measure of the resistance of a given size of a specific material to electrical conduction and it is an important parameter for all substances associated with electrical usage, electronic circuit design, etc.

 Although materials resist the flow of electrical current, some are better at conducting it than others.The resistivity is a figure that enables comparisons of the way in which different materials allow or resist current flow.